SWAT standoff on Satellite Dr. comes to an end

-SPARKS, Nev.
-(KOLO) - The Sparks Police Department say officers responded to Satellite Drive this evening after reports of a man barricaded inside a home.
+The Sparks Police Department say officers responded to Satellite Drive this evening after reports of a man barricaded inside a home.

 Officials say on June 15th, 2020, at approximately 3:48 a.m., a man pulled up and parked his vehicle on the road, next to a residence in the 1200 block of Satellite Drive in order to pick up a co-worker.
 The man was approached by the suspect, Robert Michell while still seated in his vehicle, Michell believed the victim was there to see his ex-girlfriend who lived in the same residence as the victim's co-worker.